rickfay/z17-randomizer/README.md

 This mode logically includes every known RTA-viable glitch, including those that are wildly inconsistent and inconsiderate of a player's time.
 It is not recommended for anyone, other than those seeking a challenge.

-<u>Note</u>: You are expected to spend your first 10 Maiamai on Nice Bombs for all Glitched Logic seeds due to the many glitches they enable.
+<u>Note</u>: You are expected to spend your first 10 Maiamai on Nice Bombs due to the many glitches they enable.
 Failure to do so could make your seed potentially impossible to complete.

 - Includes:
   - Bee Boost Tricks